Richard Wade: Coach Richard Wade

-In the 2006 Grey Cup Championship, after winning the Western Division Final, the BC Lions defeated the Montreal Alouettes 25-14 to cap off a highly successful season, which included CFL Rookie of the Year award Aaron Hunt, Most Outstanding Canadian and defensive Linemen DE Brent Johnson, CFL Top Offensive Linemen and CFL Most Outstanding Player Geroy Simon, Head Coach Wally Buono would later be named CFL Coach of the Year.
-Returning in 2007 Wade would continue to work with Bob O'Billovich, the BC Lions Director of Player Personnel as a Regional Scout.
-BC Lions Cameron Wake was named CFL Rookie of the Year marking another stellar scouting season as Wade has now been involved with three scouting programs in four years and has three CFL most outstanding rookies from this time.
-The BC Lions have eight of the last ten Rookie of the Year award winners.
+In 2006, the BC Lions won the Western Division and defeated the Montreal Alouettes 25–14 to win the Grey Cup Championship.
+Furthermore several players and staff won awards including Aaron Hunt (CFL Rookie of the Year), Brent Johnson (Most Outstanding Canadian and defensive Linemen), and Geroy Simon (CFL Top Offensive Linemen and CFL Most Outstanding Player).
+Head Coach Wally Buono would be named CFL Coach of the Year.

+Returning in 2007, Wade would continue to work as a Regional Scout with Bob O'Billovich, the BC Lions Director of Player Personnel.
+During this period, Cameron Wake was named CFL Rookie of the Year, making it a total of three outstanding rookie recruits across three scouting programs Wade was involved in during a four year period.

 12 March 2008 Wade joins Bob O'Billovich and the Hamilton Tiger-Cat in the Eastern Division of the Canadian Football League.